You clean to keep your home clean and tidy, while you may be creating chaos in your own body.

 -

-Eat at rich in fibre foods - helps to eliminate oestrogen and reduce the risk of cancer
+Eat foods rich in fiber – it helps eliminate estrogen and reduces the risk of cancer

-Support your body's natural detoxification - handy tips
+Support your body's natural detoxification – practical tips

 -

-Get regular exercise: improves your hormonal balance, mood and metabolism
+Exercise regularly: it improves your hormonal balance, mood, and metabolism

 -

-Herbs: milk thistle, dandelion, burdock - use them to support your liver (consult a specialist!)
+Medicinal herbs: milk thistle, dandelion, burdock – support your liver function with them (consult a specialist!)

 -

-Take a sauna: sweating is an effective way of removing heavy metals
+Take a sauna: sweating effectively helps remove heavy metals

 -